 Core exercises for seniors can make a big difference.
 That’s because core exercises work to improve coordination, stamina, stability, and posture.
-If your parent doesn’t have a strong core, they won’t have great balance and may be at a higher risk for fall-related injuries.
-Adding a few core exercises to mom or dad’s workout regimen is a great way to promote good overall health and reduce the risk of injury.
+A strong core will help with balance and reduce risk for fall-related injuries.
+Adding a few core exercises is a great way to promote good overall health and reduce the risk of injury.

 So what exactly is the core?

 The core consists of your abdominal muscles, back muscles, and the hip and pelvic muscles.
 Every movement that your body makes is generated from this area.
 The core acts as your body’s stabilizer, protects the spine, and works during just about every physical task.
 Everything from putting an item on a shelf, bending down to pick up something, or just walking down the hallway uses core muscles.

 When caring for a senior, your hope is that they stay in the best shape possible.
 Suggesting a few core exercises is a great idea.
 Let’s take a closer look at why core strengthening is so important, as well as the best core exercises for seniors.
 If physically capable, these core exercises can be part of a regular wellness routine.

 Exercise of all types has been proven to slow down the aging process, so it’s no surprise that exercise of any kind is an important part of seniors’ health.
 But core strength plays a crucial role in the bigger picture.
 Here are the major health benefits of improved core strength for seniors: